 So really Chloe what is it?

 It’s a hydroid!
 Hydroids of the phylum Cnidaria can be found in many forms, solitary or in colonies made of polyps (Britannica).
 What we see here is a hydroid in its stationary polyp state.
-These little things hang somewhere dark, as they are light sensitive, such as underneath a rock and extends itself into the water column where potential prey would flow by (Hewitt and Goddard 2002).
+These little things hang somewhere dark, as they are light sensitive.
+That could be underneath a rock, and likes to extends itself into the water column where potential prey would flow by (Hewitt and Goddard 2002).
 The main column-like structure is a polyp covered with tentacles.
 The small ball-like structures at the base are reproductive structures, known as gonophores.
-Ball shaped, but not quite those kind of balls.
+Ball shaped indeed, but these are not quite those kind of balls.

 This hydroid, and other colonial polyps create these reproductive polyps which release medusae or planula larvae out into the environment (Brittanica).
 Jackie Sones post does a great job explaining the anatomy with pictures and drawings.

-The craziest thing about the Candelabrum after its unique structure and ability to baffle its observers is it’s predatory behavior.
+The craziest thing about the Candelabrum after its unique structure, and ability to baffle its observers is it’s predatory behavior!
 At the end of the main structure is a mouth.
-When prey is detected it will deploy nematocysts, then draw the prey in through quite violent contractions, which I observed with high eyebrows on the dock in Monterey.
-The prey is then engulfed and transferred down the polyp to be digested (Hewitt and Goddard 2002).
+When prey is detected it will deploy nematocysts, then draw the prey in via violent contractions, which I observed with high eyebrows on the dock in Monterey.
+The prey is then engulfed, and transferred down the polyp to be digested (Hewitt and Goddard 2002).
 How crazy!
 More details can be read about in Jackie’s second post, and the original paper, both linked below.